dorlib/IMDB-Project/README.md

 The client's side is written with javascript, css and ReactJS (including materialUI and styled-components) while using GraphQL and react-apollo.
 The sever is written with GO (including ent and gqlgen) and the database we use is is MySQL.

-_I'm not associated with nor speak for "IMDB" site._
+_I'm not associated/connected with nor speak for "IMDB" site._

 _The main welcome page's photo Belong to "NETFLIX" inc._